Study Reveals Gaza Death Toll Exceeds Official Figures by 35% - PRESS AI WORLD

 side-post-image

-• Women, children, and the elderly account for over half of the reported deaths.
+• Women, children, and elderly accounted for approximately 56% of violent deaths.

 SHARE THIS ARTICLE: